raforg/daemon/README.md

 When the client terminates, and the `--respawn` option wasn't supplied, *daemon* terminates as well.

-If *daemon* receives a `SIGTERM` signal (e.g. from a separate invocation of *daemon* with the `--stop` option), it propagates the signal to the client and then terminates.

-If *daemon* receives a `SIGUSR1` signal (from a separate invocation of *daemon* with the `--restart` option), it sends a `SIGTERM` signal to the client.
-If it was started with the `--respawn` option, the client process will be restarted after it is terminated by the `SIGTERM` signal.

 If the `--foreground` option was supplied, the client process is run as a foreground process, and is not turned into a daemon at all.
 If *daemon* is connected to a terminal, then the client process will also be connected to it.
 If *daemon* is not connected to a terminal, but the client needs to be connected to a terminal, use the `--pty` option.

+If the `--bind` option was supplied, on systems with *systemd-logind* or *elogind*, the client process will be terminated when the user logs out.

+The `--stop` option sends a `SIGTERM` signal to a currently running named *daemon*, which causes it to terminate its client process (with a `SIGTERM` signal), and to then terminate itself.

+The `--restart` option sends a `SIGUSR1` signal to a currently running named *daemon*, which causes it to terminate its client process (with a `SIGTERM` signal).
+If the named *daemon* was started with the `--respawn` option, it will then restart the client.
+Otherwise, it will terminate itself.

+The `--signal` option sends a user-specified signal directly to a currently running named *daemon*'s client process.

+The `--running` option reports whether or not a given named *daemon* process is currently running.

+The `--list` option reports all the currently running named *daemon* processes.

 --------------------------------------------------------------------------------